-A language guide was created by the Urban Scholars of the University of California Education system with a focus on considerate and respectful language when discussing the formerly incarcerated community: Click here to access this information!
+A language guide was created by the Underground Scholars at UC Berkeley with a focus on person-centered language that is considerate and respectful when discussing the formerly incarcerated community: Click here to access this information!

 My Reentry Roadmap